 The word "beginning" as well as the expression, "the beginning," are used in various ways in the Bible.
 It is not always referring to the beginning of the universe, or the beginning of the world of mankind, etc. The Hebrew word often transliterated as "Re'shiyth" [or, reshith - Strong's Hebrew #7225], is translated "beginning" in connection with the creation of the heavens and the earth (Genesis 1:1), and of the angels before the creation of the heavens and the earth (Proverbs 8:22).
-The Greek word often transliterated as "arche" [or, arch, arkhe, as some prefer -- Strong's Greek #746], is translated "beginning" in connection with the creation of the earth and the heavens (Hebrews 1:10), of the world of mankind (John 1:1,2,10), and of the church as God's new creation.
-(2 Thessalonians 2:13) Some trinitaries claim that "beginning" means eternity past.
+The Greek word often transliterated as "arche" [or, arch, arkhe, as some prefer -- Strong's Greek #746], is translated "beginning" in connection with the creation of the earth and the heavens (Hebrews 1:10), of the world of mankind (John 1:1,2,10), and related to the church.
+(2 Thessalonians 2:13) Some trinitarians claim that "beginning" means eternity past, especially in John 1:1.
 Actually, neither of these words ever mean eternity, or a beginning in eternity (outside of time, that is, a beginning in the realm where time does not exist), nor that there was no "time" before the "beginning" spoken of, as some try to read that thought into Genesis 1:1; Proverbs 8:22; John 1:1,2; Colossians 1:18; 2 Thessalonians 2:13, and some other scriptures.

 That "resheth" means any beginning, but never means eternity -- without time, or eternal duration before the beginning spoken of -- is evident from the following verses: Deuteronomy 11:12; 21:17; Job 8:7; 42:12; Psalm 111:10; Proverbs 1:7; 17:14; Ecclesiastes 7:8; Isaiah 46:10; Jeremiah 26:1; 28:1; Micah 1:13.
 That "arche" means any beginning, but never means eternity -- without time, or eternal duration before the beginning spoken of -- is evident from the following passages: Matthew 19:4,8; 24:8,21; Mark 1:1; Luke 1:2; John 2:11; 6:64; 8:25,44; 16:4; Acts 11:15; Philippians 4:15; Hebrews 1:10; 3:14; 7:3; 2 Peter 3:4; 1 John 1:1; 2:7,13,14,24; 3:8,11; 2 John 5,6; Revelation 1:8; 3:14.

-Therefore, we understand that in Genesis 1:1; Proverbs 8:22; John 1:1,2; Colossians 1:15,18 , and 2 Thessalonians 2:13, several different beginnings of God's creative work may be referred to, at different points in time.
-There may be some dispute regarding the exact order of these beginnings, but we believe that they were as follows.
+Therefore, we understand that in Genesis 1:1; Proverbs 8:22; John 1:1,2; Colossians 1:15,18 , and 2 Thessalonians 2:13, several different beginnings related to God's creative work may be referred to, at different points in time.
+Not everything in the created universe was created at the same time, but various events of creation are spoken of in the Bible, and several could be referred to as related to a "beginning" relative to what is being referred to.
+There may be some dispute regarding the exact order of these beginnings, and thus one could come up with a different order, based on what one believes about certain scriptures.

-The first beginning of any living creation is that of the spirit creature referred to as the Logos, also referred to as the wisdom of God. -- "[Jehovah] had constituted me [Wisdom] the beginning of his way, before his works [that being referred to in context, the earth, mountains, etc.], at the commencement of that time; At the outset of the ages, had I been established, in advance of the antiquities of the earth [not necessarily the planet earth itself, but the 'earth' referred to in Genesis 1:1,10; Exodus 20:11; 31:17.
-The physical universe probably already had been in existence, although most likely without the order in it as we know today. -- Isaiah 44:24]: "When there was no resounding deep, I had been brought forth, when there were no fountains, abounding with water;" (Proverbs 8:22-24, Rotherham) What of the expression "beginning of his way"?
+Regardless, the above application Isaiah 44:24 would not be related to any living creature.
+It would mean that the first beginning of any living creation is that of the spirit creature referred to as the Logos.
+Many believe that the firstborn creature is also referred to as the wisdom of God. -- "[Jehovah] had constituted me [Wisdom] the beginning of his way, before his works [that being referred to in context, the earth, mountains, etc.], at the commencement of that time; At the outset of the ages, had I been established, in advance of the antiquities of the earth [not necessarily the planet earth itself, but the 'earth' or land referred to in Genesis 1:1,10; Exodus 20:11; 31:17.
+The physical universe already had been in existence before the beginning of Genesis 1:1, although most likely without the order in it as we know today. -- Isaiah 44:24].
+This would seem to agree with the application of Proverbs 8:22,24 to God's firstborn creature: "When there was no resounding deep, I had been brought forth, when there were no fountains, abounding with water;" (Proverbs 8:22-24, Rotherham) What of the expression "beginning of his way"?
 Did Jehovah have a beginning?
 Was there ever a beginning of Jehovah's way?
 We have already said that Jehovah never had a beginning, so how could there be a beginning of Jehovah's "way"?
-Evidently "way" here is in reference to Jehovah's creation pertaining to the earth, as can be seen from the context.
+Evidently "way" here is in reference to Jehovah's creation pertaining to the first living creature.
 Thus notice these translations: "[Jehovah] made me as the beginning of His way, the first of His works of old."
 (Jewish Publication Society - 1917, Holy Name Restored) "[Jehovah] brought me forth as the first of his works, before his deeds of old."
 (New International Version, Holy Name Restored).

 ========